-Webhooks are how the platform notifies your systems when something happens — a session ended, a goal was achieved, a slot was filled, a batch completed.
+Webhooks are how the platform notifies your systems when something happens — a call started, a session ended, a goal was achieved.
 You subscribe by URL; the platform POSTs a JSON payload to that URL when the event fires.

 This page describes the events, the delivery contract and the signing scheme.
-Subscriptions are managed in Connections → Webhooks.
+Subscriptions are managed in your project's Webhooks tab.

 Event catalogue